oracle-livelabs/converged/microservices-cicd/jenkins-oke-flow/jenkins-oke-flow.md

 ## Introduction

-This lab will demonstrate how to integrate Jenkins with Oracle Kubernetes and build a pipeline.

-GitHub provides web hook integration, so Jenkins starts running automated builds and tests after each code check-in.
-A sample web application Grabdish is modified and re-deployed as part of CI/CD pipeline, which end users can access from the Container Engine for Kubernetes cluster.
+This lab will walk you through CI/CD workflow using the pipeline built in the previous lab.
 Estimated Time: 20 minutes

 ### Objectives

-* Execute GitHub Configuration
-* Execute Jenkins Configuration
-* Configure a Pipeline
 * CI/CD Workflow Walkthrough

 ### Prerequisites

 This lab presumes you have already completed the earlier labs.

+Pracle Cloud Infrastructure Services, like OKE cluster and the Autonomous Transaction Processing databases that you created in Lab 1, Github

-As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
+> **Note:** As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
 Please fork or copy the microservices repository into your own GitHub account before continuing https://github.com/oracle/microservices-datadriven**.

 ## Task 1: CI/CD Workflow Walkthrough